 The J-1 exchange visitor's status includes many different categories that allow for employment or other collaborative opportunities.
 Participants may be eligible based on several funding sources: personal, government, and international organizations, such as the Fulbright Commission or IREX.

 Below is a brief summary of current J-1 categories approved by the Department of State for the University of Kentucky including Instructions For Inviting a J-1 scholar:

 Research Scholar and/or Professor

-This category is intended for individuals who come primarily to conduct research, teach or lecture (i.e. postdoctoral scholars/fellows, visiting scholars, research associates, etc.).
+This category is intended for individuals who come primarily to conduct research, teach or lecture (i.e. postdoctoral scholars/fellows, visiting scholars, and other non-permanent positions, etc.).
 Under most circumstances, the category allows for a maximum stay of 5 years.

 There is a 24 month bar on repeat participation.
 This means that when the program is completed, the scholar cannot return to the U.S. as J-1 Research Scholars or Professors for a period of two years.
 Scholars may return in another visa status or another J-1 category such as the Short-Term Scholar if the department wishes to continue sponsorship.
 For departmental instructions, click here.

 This is intended for individuals who will remain at UK for a maximum duration of six months to conduct research, to teach, or observe.
 Extensions cannot be granted beyond the six month period of stay.
 The Short-Term Scholar is not subject to the 24 month bar on repeat participation.
 For departmental instructions, click here.

 This is an expert in the field of a specialized knowledge or skill who enters the U.S. for the purpose of observing, consulting, or demonstrating his or her expertise (i.e. artist, athlete, visiting coach).
 The duration of this category is one year with no possibility for extensions.
 Repeat participation is permissible.
 For departmental instructions, click here.